 - Your puppy should have good control of his bladder and bowels now.
 Continue to keep a potty routine.
 By the end of this month, he should be able to wait (up to 4-5 hours) in between potty breaks.

-- He will probably begin to sleep through the night without potty breaks or accidents.
+- He will probably begin to sleep through the night without potty breaks or accidents in his crate.